What is a Criminal Defense Attorney and When do You Need One?

 The police officers, investigators, and prosecutors have one goal.
 They want a conviction.

 Whether you are facing charges for drug crimes or manslaughter charges, the stakes are high.
-Depending on the outcome of our criminal case, you could go to jail, pay a large fine, be required to register as a sex offender, or face other criminal punishments.
+Depending on the outcome of our criminal case, you could go to jail, pay a large fine, or face other criminal punishments.

 Instead of representing yourself and potentially placing yourself at risk for severe consequences of a guilty verdict, consider these five reasons to hire a criminal defense attorney.